jkociniak/jkociniak.github.io/_pages/about.md

 Currently, I am developing a deep learning model for learning Riemannian geometry of high-dimensional point clouds under the supervision of [Willem Diepeveen](https://www.maths.cam.ac.uk/person/wd292) (**Cambridge Image Analysis Group, now UCLA**) and [Erik Bekkers](https://ebekkers.github.io/) (**Amsterdam Machine Learning Lab**).

-My ultimate goal is to make sure that future AI algorithms are
+My ultimate goal is to design AI models that are

-- leveraging appropriate inductive biases,
+- leveraging geometry and topology in their architecture,
 - theoretically grounded,
 - compute-efficient and sample-efficient.